dynod/grpc-helper-api/doc/config.md

 Update configuration items, according to the provided **`ConfigUpdate`** message (holding a list of **`name`** + **`value`** strings).
 The operation is atomic and will be applied only if all required updates are valid (i.e. don't raise an error).

+The updated configuration is persisted and will be reloaded when the server restarts.

 #### *Return*

 On success, returns a list of updated configuration items with their new values, in a **`ConfigStatus`** message.